 Summing up – ANZ Rewards Travel Adventures card

-The ANZ Rewards Travel Adventures card is a really interesting new product, and ANZ have clearly tried to mix and match travel benefits and points earn to create a compelling offering that’s not just about earning bonus points and points from spend.
+With the ANZ Rewards Travel Adventures card ANZ have clearly tried to mix and match travel benefits and points earn to create a compelling offering that’s not just about earning bonus points and points from spend.

 The complimentary flight is a useful win for cardholders, but the restrictions on how to use it need to be noted for them to ensure they get the most value from it.